 Step 5: Save and upload the video

-1. Before uploading, the video will be saved as a file on your computer.
+1. Before uploading, you can save the video to disk to keep all the editing and settings.
+To do that, enable the Save to box.
 To change where the video file is stored, click Browse and select a folder.